vignesh-codes/go-package-info-cli/README.md

 - More scenario based tests
 - Add tests on github CI to test on different architectures and different versions of the program.
 - Benchmark testing (for downloading with huge data and low bandwidth, unstable network etc)

-## Development Time

-Total Time Spent: around 5 hours (including testing and cleaning and documentation took about 2 hours for these)